upshot-tech/SkySQL/README.md

 # Use-case examples

-Presonally, I'll use SkyLookup to host [SkyLive](https://skylive.coolhd.hu) 100% to Skynet and to make a fully decentralized search engine, [DappDappGo](https://dappdappgo.coolhd.hu).
+Presonally, I'll use SkySQL to host [SkyLive](https://skylive.coolhd.hu) 100% to Skynet and to make a fully decentralized search engine, [DappDappGo](https://dappdappgo.coolhd.hu).
 You can create a searchable dictionary or a decentralized Twitter where users can find other users profile pictures, etc.